Rodolfo Villena Hernández: Cartonería career

 His work has been exhibited in various locations in Mexico as well as New York, Chicago, Philadelphia and Madrid, which included an invitation to the National Museum of Mexican Art for a month.
-His work can be found in public and private collections including that of Richard Harris’ collection of death memorabilia and at the Casa de Venados in Mérida, Yucatán.
+His work can be found in public and private collections including that of Richard Harris's collection of death memorabilia and at the Casa de Venados in Mérida, Yucatán.

 However, he says that his work is better appreciated outside of Mexico, with few in the country willing to pay what the creations are worth.
 He also finds it difficult to get government and non-governmental support to exhibit outside the country.
-To supplement his income from sales, he also gives classes as rents pieces for showings.
+To supplement his income from sales, he also gives classes and rents pieces for showings.

 Villena Hernández’s cartonería work has won awards and recognitions in Puebla, other parts of Mexico and the United States.
-In 2001, he won first place at the Premio de Arte Popular of FONART, for a 3.4 meter train boarded by skeletal figures depicting the Mexico Revolution, which took six months and seven kilos of paper to make.
+In 2001, he won first place at the Premio de Arte Popular of FONART, for a 3.4-meter train boarded by skeletal figures depicting the Mexican Revolution, which took six months and seven kilos of paper to make.
 He was named one of the 475 distinguished citizens of the state of Puebla.
-In 2013, he was named a “master of popular art” (maestro de arte popular) by the Museo de Arte Popular in Mexico City.
+In 2013, he was named a "master of popular art" (maestro de arte popular) by the Museo de Arte Popular in Mexico City.
 He has also been interviewed for radio, television and newspapers for his work related to culture.